Bidirectional Push Notifications for Large Message Payloads

-In this blog post, we’ll give you a tutorial on using both APNS for iOS devices and GCM for Android, as well as how to integrate PubNub Data Streams for push notifications.
+In this blog post, we’ll give you a tutorial on using both APNS for iOS devices and GCM for Android, as well as how to integrate PubNub Data Streams for mobile push notifications.
 Each option has its own set of full documentation, so I’ll link you to the relevant documentation for each one after a brief overview.
 There are solid use cases for each push notification service, and we’ll go through the benefits and limitations of each as well.

 - Delivery to any mobile device (including Android and iOS) using standard PubNub Publish/Subscribe APIs.